 Probably the most famous alcoholic drink and the epitome of joie de vivre and luxury.
 Already in 1531 was in Southwest France sparkling wine documented, namely the Blanquette de Limoux from the town of Limoux.
 But in the Champagne In the first half of the 17th century, champagne was by no means synonymous with foaming wine.
 A common phenomenon in this area was that due to the cold weather, the fermentation in the autumn interrupted and the wines were still bottled anyway.
 In warmer weather in the spring was by the residual sugar an unplanned or unwanted second fermentation triggered in the bottle.
 Initially, there was no intention behind it, but it happened just by chance.

 The deliberate or targeted production of champagne, that is, so to speak, the "invention" of the foaming drink is falsely often the Benedictine monk Dom Pierre Pérignon (1638-1715) attributed.
-An indisputable fact is that he is especially the most artistic assemblage of vintages, grape varieties and locations brought to its highest perfection.
-But he not only did not aim for a second fermentation in the bottle, but tried to prevent the unwanted process even by various measures.
+An indisputable fact is that he is especially the most artistic assemblage from vintages, grape varieties and locations to the highest perfection.
+But he not only did not seek a second fermentation in the bottle, but tried to prevent the unwanted process even by various measures.
 One of these measures was to use red grapes instead.

 An important contribution to the popularity was made by the satirist Marquis de Saint-Evremond (1610-1703), due to disputes with the Prime Minister of the French Sun King Louis XIV.
 (1638-1715) went to London into exile.
 From the year 1661 he introduced white wines from the Champagne in barrels.
 Due to the warm spring weather, a second fermentation was often initiated already in the barrels.
 The vivacious sparkling wines were bottled after arrival and quickly became a popular drink mainly in noble circles.
 These were primitive forerunners of champagne, twenty years before Dom Pierre Pérignon dealt with it.
 In 1663, a sparkling champagne was first mentioned in writing in London.
 The first lovers were the English, only then did he come into fashion in France, especially in Paris.